tektoncd/community/teps/0021-results-api.md

   // Arbitrary user provided labels for the result. map<string, string> annotations = 3;

-  // Execution artifacts part of this result.
-Typically will be Tekton
-  // Task/PipelineRuns, but may also include other execution information
-  // (e.g. DSLs, etc.)
-  repeated Event events = 4;

   // The etag for this result.
   // If this is provided on update, it must match the server's etag. string etag = 6